 Other causes of vomiting blood in dogs

 As we said at the beginning, there are many potential causes of blood being present in a dog's vomit.
-In addition to the ones mentioned above, there are also potential causes found with:
+In addition to the ones mentioned above, there are also potential causes found in the following: